Things to do in Melbourne

 Although there are quite a few smaller art museums in Melbourne, one that is particularly interesting is the Heide Museum of Modern Art.
 Although it has some modern buildings on the site, part of the gallery is still in the original home of art supporters John and Sunday Reed.

-After they started living here in 1934, John and Sunday welcomed contemporary artists into their home, creating an intellectual environment.
+After they started living here in 1934, John and Sunday welcomed contemporary artists into their homes, creating an intellectual environment.
 Many of those people, including Sidney Nolan and Albert Tucker, would become some of the country’s most famous artists.

 Heide Museum of Modern Art